evkx/evkx.github.io/content/models/zeekr/x/X_Privilege_AWD/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Sound system

 One type of sound system is available for the Zeekr X Privilege AWD.

-With the Yamaha surround sound system, you get 13 speakers with a max system output of 1040 watts.
+- With the Yamaha surround sound system, you get 13 speakers with a max system output of 1040 watts.

 The model has 4 USB-C connections as standard.